ksmithut/advent-of-code/README.md

 their sponsors, employees, pets, or anything relating to them.
 I am an active participant, and I wanted to make a tool to make it easier to setup and run advent of code things.
 Please don't abuse adventofcode.com.
-This tool could be used to make a lot of automated requests to their site (which is why I want to leverage a caching solution if more people are interested in using this tool).
+This tool could be used to make a lot of automated requests to their site, which is why this tool leverages caching.
+If you find that you're making too many requests to adventofcode.com because of this module, please let me know so I can resolve any issues.
+If this module is used to abuse adventofcode.com, I will unpublish it from npm and remove this code from github.